 Once you begin forming a narrative based on the chaotic elements of your life, the history of you, life will begin to smooth out.

-Begin to write about yourself, about how your life is or how it should be.
-Write about the fairy tale you want to construct for yourself.
+Begin to write about you, about how your life is in pause, or how it should be.
+Write about the fairy tale you want to construct from your dreams.

-This is found to be similar to watching a compelling captivating movie, allowing yourself to get completely lost in space.
+This is found to be similar to watching a compelling captivating movie with subtitles, allowing yourself to get completely lost in space.

 Troubled Times Leads To The Story